Visionatrix/VixFlowsDocs/docs/AdminManual/environment_variables.md

 ### BACKEND_DIR

 - **Description**: Directory for the backend (folder containing ComfyUI).
-(TODO: add info that it can absolute or relative)
+The path can be absolute or relative.
 - **Default**: `./vix_backend`

     !!! note

-        Command-line argument `--backend_dir=BACKEND_DIR` has priority over the environment variable.
+        Command-line argument `--backend_dir=BACKEND_DIR` takes precedence over the environment variable.

 ### FLOWS_DIR

 - **Description**: Directory for storing flows.
-(TODO: add info that it can absolute or relative)
+The path can be absolute or relative.
 - **Default**: `./vix_flows`

     !!! note

-        Command-line argument `--flows_dir=FLOWS_DIR` has priority over the environment variable.
+        Command-line argument `--flows_dir=FLOWS_DIR` takes precedence over the environment variable.

 ### MODELS_DIR

 - **Description**: Directory for the models.
+The path can be absolute or relative.
 - **Default**: `./vix_models`

     !!! note

-        Command-line argument `--models_dir=MODELS_DIR` has priority over the environment variable.
+        Command-line argument `--models_dir=MODELS_DIR` takes precedence over the environment variable.

 ### TASKS_FILES_DIR

 - **Description**: Directory for input/output files.
+The path can be absolute or relative.
-- **Default**: Absolute path to `./vix_tasks_files`.
-(TODO: add info that it can absolute or relative)
+- **Default**: Absolute path to `./vix_tasks_files`

     !!! note

-        Command-line Argument**: `--tasks_files_dir=FILES_DIR` has priority over the environment variable.
+        Command-line argument `--tasks_files_dir=FILES_DIR` takes precedence over the environment variable.

 ### UI_DIR

 - **Description**: Path to the User Interface (JavaScript frontend).
 This is the directory that will be served as the root of the website.
 - **Default**: Empty string.

-- **Command-line Argument**: `--ui` (flag to enable the User Interface; takes precedence over environment variable).
-TODO: if it is specified just like a flag in cmd, then default frontend will be used. if additional argument specified to it then it should be path to the folder with frontend
+    !!! note

+        - **Command-line Argument**:
+          - `--ui` (enables the User Interface using the default frontend), or
+          - `--ui=/path/to/frontend` (specifies the path to a custom frontend).

+        Command-line argument take precedence over the environment variable.

 ### VIX_MODE